Draghi's compromise with doves heralds ECB policy easing in December

 Meeting in Malta, the Governing Council discussed a wide range of possible measures and the general view was that instead of one or the other, a combination may be effective, the sources said.

 The ECB could consider corporate debt or equities while there was also room to buy more supranational instruments.
-Sovereign debt was plentiful due to high net issuance and the ECB could always release debt to be held until maturity, the source said.
+Sovereign debt, the biggest portion of the asset buys, was plentiful due to high net issuance and the ECB could always release debt to be held until maturity, the source said.

 There is a constraint about having to buy national instruments in proportion to how much share each country has in the ECB, but substitution rules also provide some flexibility.